guillierf/K8s-Tutorial-Guestbook/README.md

 # K8s-Tutorial-Guestbook

-This tutorial is based on K8s Tutorial:
+This tutorial is based on K8s Official Tutorial:

 Stateless Application